 Anyways, as promised, I wanna talk about Rihanna’s Fenty Beauty Makeup.
 I was so glad that my local Sephora immediately carried them as soon as the official launch of the makeup came out.
 Well initially, I saw that there were only a few products displayed at the center aisle of my local Sephora store, but as soon as I was halfway inside the store, I saw that there was actually a row full of Fenty Beauty Products.
 From highlighters to contouring sticks, and to makeup brushes, it was a sight to behold.
 It was also packed with a lot of people, women young and old, teens, and curious onlookers alike were all there.

 There was a lot to try and to like, I was really excited, so I grabbed a few stuff that I thought I might like.
 First, I picked a highlighter palette in some peachy pink shade, but then I changed my mind and grabbed a more golden peach tone.
 I also saw the famous golden yellow Killawatt Trophy Wife Highlighter which was used by Rihanna in one of her ad video for this makeup line.
 To be honest, I kinda laugh when I saw it because I was like “oh my, girl, that’s a whole lotta highlighters!”
 I thought it was a bit too much, and with that highlighting brush, it seems like RiRi’s highlighted cheeks could blind them aliens in the outer space.
 Haha!
 So I skipped on that shade even though it really looks beautiful.
-Also, I was really worried that if I use that shade I might cause a traffic accident whenever I get out of the house, or that I might cause my semi-blind neighbor to become fully blind.
-Oh my.
+Also, I was really worried that if I use that shade I might cause a traffic accident whenever I get out of the house, oh my.
 Anyway, enough chatter, I wasn’t sure what Shimmer Skinstick to get, only that I really like the Trippin shade, furthermore, I wasn’t even sure which Matte Skinstick to get either, so I picked up the Match Stix Trio for medium skin tone which came with the Trippin shade.
 I also picked up a few little brushes which seem really good for traveling.
 I also bought a blotting powder that looks handy for on the go oil-control of the face.

 Right when I was about to check out, a few Sephora salesladies mentioned how good the Fenty Foundation brush is, they’re really in “ohs” and “ahs” about it, but I just decided to stick to my purchase and took note of the brush in my head.
 A few days later, I saw Jeffree Star’s review about the Fenty beauties and he seemed to really love the Foundation brush, as it gives him a more airbrushed look than the Beautyblender itself.
 So, I gave in and decided to try the brush myself together with another Shimmer Skinstick that was also stuck in my head.
 While I was at Sephora, I tried the Unicorn shade and another lighter shade that’s also very close it, called Confetti.
 So, I purchased the Foundation brush and the Confetti shade additionally, and I got a sample of the Fenty Pro Filt’r Soft Matte Foundation as well.
 I heard good things about their foundation, but I decided to skip it for now as I got the samples and I was more curious about their texture and their effect as opposed to their shades.
 Although I was really eyeing the shade 190, I think I’ll do a review on the latest foundations and I’ll add the Fenty Pro Filt’r Soft Matte Foundation in there.